 In July 2011, the U.S. Department of Transportation, Federal Transit Administration, launched a new program called the Veterans Transportation and Community Living Initiative (VTCLI) to help ensure that getting a ride to work or to a medical appointment would no longer be an obstacle for veterans or their families.

-The VTCLI awards grants to local transportation providers and other groups so they can better coordinate and deliver important transit information through “one-call” or “one-click” centers.
+The VTCLI awarded grants to local transportation providers and other groups so they could better coordinate and deliver important transit information through “one-call/one-click” centers.

 An invitation to participate in the project went out to transit providers across the region, and six well-known and well-established transit services responded.
-We plan to continue to collaborate and build partnerships with other transit services in the more than 25-county region.
+They planned to continue to collaborate and build partnerships with other transit services throughout the eastern half of Oklahoma.

 Pelivan Transit in Big Cabin, Okla., offered to use its Call Center as the central hub for the project.
 The grants helped facilitate the upgrades needed at the existing location, bringing about a state-of-the-art call center and the technology to support it.
 The project was completed in late 2015.

 The six founding transit providers — Pelivan Transit, KI BOIS Area Transit (KATS), Cimarron Public Transit System, Morton Comprehensive Health Services, Muskogee County Transit Authority and Muscogee (Creek) Nation — saw the need for coordinating transportation resources for veterans and understood the importance such a system would be for the veteran community of northeast Oklahoma.
-The transit agencies now work together as Veterans’ Ride Connect.
+These transit agencies began working together as the Veterans’ Ride Connect.

 In early 2019, JAMM Transit joined the Veterans’ Ride Connect consortium, increasing our service area to more than 29 counties across eastern Oklahoma.